Cream Eatery

 SundayClosed.

-14 Garden Place, Hamilton Central, Hamilton
+14 Garden Pl, Hamilton Central, Hamilton

 021 241 4566

-From the legends behind cult-favourite eatery Winner Winner Chicken Shop comes a new venture sure to satisfy foodies from all corners of Hamilton.
-Cream Eatery flung its doors open in early 2021 and it’s been a hit from day dot.
+Cream Eatery flung its doors open in early 2021 and it’s been a hit from day dot, satisfying foodies from all corners of Hamilton.

 Owners Luke and Chrissy Houghton sure know a thing or two about creating dishes people love to devour.
 Luke himself is a trained chef, while Chrissy is an expert at whipping up mega-impressive cakes.
 Lucky for our taste buds, this is a match made in heaven.